 A big part of being a responsible business means supporting communities where we live and work, and helping to look after the environment.

 We support employee volunteering; every Starling employee receives 16 hours of paid leave per year to volunteer or support good causes that are close to their hearts.
 It’s just one way that we can make a positive difference in the community.

 We also want to do our bit to tackle some of the bigger challenges in society, such as climate change.

 As we continue to grow, we’re conscious of our responsibility to make that growth sustainable.
 At the moment, we’re turning our attention to carbon emissions and setting a long-term ambition to take a leading position amongst other fintechs as a net-zero business.
 This means taking steps to reduce our carbon emissions, and for the emissions we can’t change immediately we are thinking differently to reduce the impact in other ways, whilst still working hard to make permanent changes to be a low carbon bank.

 This is a big task and we’re just starting out on this journey.
 As a paperless, branchless bank hosted in the cloud, we already have a smaller carbon footprint than many high street banks.
 We’re using 100% renewable energy in all of our offices and our main cloud service provider is carbon neutral.
-We don’t invest in or take investment from any fossil-fuel based energy companies.
+We don’t invest in any fossil-fuel based energy companies.